Meghan Markle Granted Right To Protect Friends’ Identities ‘For Now’ By British High Court

 Meghan had previously stated that the legal system and The Mail on Sunday had access to the names of the People contributors and alleged that revealing this information to the public could have a negative impact on the mental health of the women involved.

-On August 5, Mr Justice Warby ruled that the identities of the individuals in question should remain anonymous for the time being, The Daily Mail reported.
+On August 5, Justice Mark Warby ruled that the identities of the individuals in question should remain anonymous for the time being, The Daily Mail reported.
 However, he also stated that if any of the parties should be called as witnesses during the trial, the court could still decide to publicly reveal their names.

 According to the publication, Justice Warby noted in his judgment that this is an unusual situation because the roles are reversed.